2002 Commonwealth Games: Venues

-Swimming and diving events took place at Manchester Aquatics Centre, another purpose-built venue, and until 2012,was the only one in the United Kingdom with two 50 m pools.
+Swimming and diving events took place at Manchester Aquatics Centre, another purpose-built venue, and until 2012,was the only one in the United Kingdom with two 50 metre pools.

 The Manchester Arena built in 1994, at the time was the largest arena in Europe hosted netball finals and boxing preliminares.

-The shooting events were held at the National Shooting Centre, Bisley (located in Surrey).
+The shooting events were held at the National Shooting Centre (NSC), Bisley (located in Surrey).
 The NSC saw major redevelopment of all its ranges in order to host the fullbore rifle, smallbore rifle, pistol and clay target events.

+Athletes' village

-The Games Village was located in the residential area of the University of Manchester Fallowfield Campus -in an area of 30 acres, being built specifically for the event and after the Games the buildings were donated to the university and turned an expansion of the housing complex.
+The athletes' village of the event was located in the residential area of the University of Manchester Fallowfield Campus -in an area of 30 acres, being built specifically for the event and after the event, the buildings were donated to the university and turned an expansion of the housing complex.